Oafish1/Discord-Music-Bot/README.md

 <img src='img\privileged_gateway_intents.PNG' alt='Privileged Gateway Intents' width='600'/>
 <img src='img\default_authorization_link.PNG' alt='Default Authorization Link' width='600'/>

 Create a file `.env` with the following contents in the home directory.
+Where `<bot-token>` is your bot token, `<home-server-id>` is the ID of your main server (enable developer mode and right click on the server), and `<your-user-id>` is your user id (click on your name in the bottom left of the discord window).

 ```text
 BOT_TOKEN = '<bot-token>'